dasschulz/pms/supabase_documentation.md

 - **Access Control**: Only users with `is_fraktionsvorstand=true` can create entries
 - **MdB Assignment**: "Zuständiges MdB" field uses `/api/users/mdb-list` endpoint to bypass RLS and show only users with role='MdB'
 - **RPC Function**: The `get_communication_lines_with_details` RPC function is used to fetch communication lines along with MdB details and attachments.
 This function uses `SECURITY DEFINER` to ensure it can retrieve MdB user details (name, email, profile picture, office phone) from the `users` table, bypassing RLS for this specific data retrieval context.
+- **Dashboard Widget**: A dedicated Kommunikationslinien widget on the main dashboard displays the current active communication line with the main topic (Hauptthema), end date, and the number of the week (Zahl der Woche) with description.
+Users can click "Zu den Argumenten" to navigate to the full communication lines page.

 #### `communication_line_attachments`
 PDF attachments for communication lines.